Palos Verdes High School

 Remember, each student's testing plan will differ, there is no one size fits all!
 That's okay!
 PVHS students will have the opportunity to take a practice Digital PSAT in fall of their 10th grade, and the PSAT/NMSQT in fall of 11th grade.
 These exams are preliminary and help track progress, college readiness, and are a helpful practice point.
 Keep in mind, as you grow in your classes and have more academic content under your belt, your scores will improve as well!
 There will be opportunities for FREE full-length practice tests provided for our sophomores and juniors during both the fall and spring semesters.

-After juniors take the PSAT/NMSQT exam in October and receive their PSAT results in November, we recommend taking a practice ACT to get a sense of which exam is strongest/best for the student.
+After juniors take the PSAT/NMSQT exam in October and receive their PSAT results, we recommend taking a practice ACT to get a sense of which exam is strongest/best for the student.
 Once a student decides on an exam, it’s a good idea to register for an official exam in the spring of junior year.
 Taking one official exam allows students to see how they do on an official college entrance exam and can help them decide to pursue testing or not.

 Students typically take an official exam (either SAT or ACT - colleges will consider BOTH and have NO preference over which exam, really!!) in the spring of junior year and can retake the exam if needed.
 Retaking the exam (2 to really max 3 times) is appropriate.
 Students will be able to send their highest score to colleges accepting test scores.
 Some colleges that allow super scoring will take the highest subsection of scores across test dates and will take the highest combined scores.
 Not all colleges do this, and not all colleges are accepting testing.
 It is up to the student to review testing policies of the colleges they're interested in applying to, to make the best decision on when/how to test.
 Counselors and the PVHSCCC are here to help you!
 Ask!
 Also don't hesitate to call a college admission office and gain some insight to their most recent testing policies and what's best.